 We love patina.
-A vintage mottled grey kitchen knife, a fiery red and orange copper pan, or mottled chocolate and gold-colored brass, like the pattern on a tortoise shell....a pattern that changes with your contribution of good food and memories.
-Many of our designs are inspired by antiques, and many of our items are raw material without plastic coatings and will continue to age and take on subtle color changes with more love and use.
-Brasses and coppers will mottle and darken, and both will brighten in acidic foods like tomato and lemon based foods.
+A vintage mottled grey kitchen knife, a fiery red and orange copper pan, or mottled chocolate and gold-colored brass, like the pattern on a tortoise shell....a pattern that changes with your contribution of good food and memories, a mark of character.
+Many of my designs are inspired by antiques, and many of my items are raw material without plastic coatings and will continue to age and take on subtle color changes with more love and use.
+Brasses and coppers will mottle and darken with general use, and both will brighten considerably in acidic foods like tomato and lemon based foods*.

 Please contact us for any other questions or concerns.